Common Questions about Card Readers

 Card self-association allows a user to associate their card with their account without needing any administrator assistance.
 If the admin enables this feature for the MFP device in “Authentication Methods”→”Swipe Card”, then when a user presents a new card for the first time, they will be taken to a screen for entering their username and password.
 If the username and password are entered correctly, then the card is linked with their account.
 On subsequent card swipes, the user will be logged straight in as their card is now associated.

-Please do not confuse card self-association with user self registration.
+Please do not confuse card self-association with user self registration, documented under the “Scenario Two: Automated guest management (self-registration)” section of Internal users (users managed by PaperCut NG/MF).
 User self registration is a less popular feature used in selected scenarios such as large universities offering public access to printing services in a library.

 Simple card number conversion such as from Hexidecimal to Decimal can be implemented quickly using a number of methods: